How do you digitise a construction company? A practical guide to successful transformation

 Mastering customer data - how to use your data for satisfied customers and marketing automation

-Costs of outdated user-unfriendly and software - NAVAX
+Costs of outdated user-unfriendly and software

 Ein aufgeschlagenes Buch mit einer Glühbirne aus Business Intelligence Symbolen